bpucker/MybMonday/README.md

 > **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Exciting findings: evolution of flavonol biosynthesis regulating MYBs in Brassicaceae involves a deep MYB12 and MYB111 duplication as well as a MYB11 loss #MybMonday: https://doi.org/10.1101/2022.04.06.487363 & https://lnk.tu-bs.de/B3wTUb

-[Schilbert & Glover, 2022](https://doi.org/10.1101/2022.04.06.487363) performed comprehensive analyses of the MYB gene familiy in the _Brassicaceae_.
+[Schilbert & Glover, 2022](https://doi.org/10.1101/2022.04.06.487363) performed comprehensive analyses of the MYB gene family in the _Brassicaceae_.
 The flavonol biosynthesis in _Arabidopsis thaliana_ is regulated by MYB11/MYB12/MYB111 which have partially redundant functions.
 A deep duplication of _MYB12_ and _MYB111_ was discovered.
 In addition, loss of _MYB11_ was identified.
 These findings are supported by synteny and phylogenetic analyses.